British singer Tom Parker died on March 30, 2022. His wife, Kelsey Hardwick, shared a statement with Instagram followers confirming his death.

-British singer Tom Parker has been sharing updates with fans since announced that he was diagnosed with a brain tumor in October 2020.
+The singer announced in October 2020 that he had been diagnosed with a brain tumor.
 The Wanted member took to Instagram at the time and revealed that he was battling stage IV glioblastoma, an aggressive form of cancer that affects the brain or spinal cord.

 The couple spoke with Britain’s OK!
 Magazine, recalling his conversations with doctors.